xd009642/streamer-template/doc/02_audio_decoding.md

 I. Aliasing is when high frequencies are undersampled and low frequencies produced.
 Visually this is what happens when you see a video of a car driving and the wheels appear to go backwards, or the helicopter videos where the propellers appear to be stationary.
+Also, in images this can cause a Moiré pattern.
 In resampling, we can sometimes see high frequency noise turn into lower frequency signal, and the effects/impact of that can differ depending on the algorithm.

 With that diversion done, looking at Rubato our available types of resamplers are: